|

 Draw the three additional resonance structures for the cation to the right.

 - Balancing Nuclear Equations - a slightly different version of the Balanced Equation template has been developed for submitting Nuclear Equations.
-This problem type contains 4 pieces of information for each species: coefficient, atomic number, mass number and chemical symbol.
+The 4 pieces of information needed for nuclear equations are coefficient, atomic number, mass number and chemical symbol.
 Students receive immediate feedback on their answers and have multiple attempts to enter the correct answer.

 - Multiple Short Answers - this problem type is used for multi-part questions like . . . .